JustGinger888/ContemporaryWebApplications/README.md

 #### Shared findings

 While discussing this issue with my 2 focus groups there were a few shared needs between them.
-These includeL
+These include

 - A lack of knowledge on the different food and drink locations at the Uni
 - A want to be able to specify any requests or changes to purchased items